cudoventures/cudos-docs/docs/node/run-node/run-seed-node.md

 This guide explains how to initialise and start a **Seed Node**.

-It follows on from the prerequisites section and assumes that you have built your environment by following the [**Build Environment**](/docs/node/prerequisites/build-redhat-debian) instructions.
+It follows on from the prerequisites section and assumes that you have built your environment by following the **Build Environment** instructions for your selected network.

 A Seed Node crawls the Cudos network and generates a list of peers for a new node to connect to.